sourcemeta/learnjsonschema.com/content/2020-12/validation/type.markdown

 {{<common-pitfall>}} The JavaScript programming language (and by extension languages such as TypeScript) represent all numbers, including integers, using the [IEEE 764](https://ieeexplore.ieee.org/document/8766229) floating-point encoding.
-As a result, parsing JSON documents is prone to numeric precision problems.
+As a result, parsing JSON documents with integers beyond the 53-bit range is prone to precision problems.
 Read [How numbers are encoded in JavaScript](https://2ality.com/2012/04/number-encoding.html) by Dr. Axel Rauschmayer for a more detailed overview of JavaScript's numeric limitations.{{</common-pitfall>}}